kusimo/quick-download-button/readme.txt

 `

-** Show icon for file extension **
+** Hide icon for file extension **
-To show icon image for the file extension, set the extension value to 1
+To hide icon image for the file extension, set the extension value to 0.
+Note, this will also hide file extension text.

 `
-[quick_download_button  title="Download" filesize="1" extension="1" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
+[quick_download_button  title="Download" filesize="1" extension="0" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
 `

 ** Show icon image and file extension text **